ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 1. Restart the provisioning agent by navigating to the task bar on your VM by searching for the Microsoft Azure AD Connect provisioning agent.
 Right click stop and then start.

-## How do I troubleshoot configuration of the ECMA host?
+## Unable to configure ECMA host, view logs in event viewer, or start ECMA host service

 #### The following issues can be resolved by running the ECMA host as an admin: